nasa/openmct/docs/src/guide/index.md

 `npm run prepublish`

 This will compile and minify JavaScript sources, as well as copy over assets.
-The contents of the `dist` folder will contain a runnable Open MCT Web instance (e.g. by starting an HTTP server in that directory), including:
+The contents of the `dist` folder will contain a runnable Open MCT instance (e.g. by starting an HTTP server in that directory), including:

-* A `main.js` file containing Open MCT Web source code.
+* A `main.js` file containing Open MCT source code.
 * Various assets in the `example` and `platform` directories.
-* An `index.html` that runs Open MCT Web in its default configuration.
+* An `index.html` that runs Open MCT in its default configuration.

 Additional `gulp` tasks are defined in [the gulpfile](gulpfile.js).